 To welcome new students to campus, the sophomore class plans and hosts a fun, casual dance.
 Admission is always free for freshmen, but all classes are welcome at this fun, casual tradition!

 As the season of Advent begins, the PHC Chorale welcomes the community for a contemplative candlelight service filled with reflection on the hope of the Messiah's birth.
 This traditional service of carols and readings begins with the fall of Adam and Eve in the garden, then describes God’s promise to Abraham, recounts the prophecies about Christ as told in Isaiah, details the story of Christ’s birth as recalled in the Book of Luke, and, finally, ends with the mystery of the “word made flesh” as explained in John 1.
+This service is live-streamed in the first week of December here.

 Every October, PHC students break out their plaid shirts and cowboy/cowgirl boots for an old-fashioned hoedown.
 Hosted in a local barn, students dance the Virginia Reel and the Cotton-Eyed Joe, eat lots of home-baked pie, and drink plenty of hot apple cider in this annual tradition.